 Since CAA Saskatchewan first opened its doors in 1917, the organization actively represents Members' interests to governments, decision makers and industry on issues ranging from consumer education and protection, road and travel safety, highway infrastructure and the environment.

-We represent Members' interests in the area of highways infrastructure at the provincial and national level, and aim to focus public awareness on topical issues, as texting and driving, distracted driving, impaired driving, gas prices, senior drivers, teen driving, eco-driving and vehicle/bike safety.
-We also provide information, resources and tips to help keep the roads safer for everyone.
-Please check out the CAA Saskatchewan Safety booklet for tips on pedestrian and bike safety, plus information on the CAA School Safety Patrol®.
+We represent Members' interests in the area of highways infrastructure at the provincial and national level, and strive to focus public awareness on public concerns such as, texting and driving, distracted driving, impaired driving, gas prices, senior drivers, teen driving, eco-driving, road safety and vehicle/bike safety.

 The legalization of cannabis is effective October 17, 2018.
 Cannabis and other drugs have an impact on your ability to safely operate a vehicle.
 Driving high is driving impaired.

 CAA Saskatchewan offers tips and information on safe driving, as well as information and resources for young and senior drivers.

 Since 1951, CAA Saskatchewan has owned and managed the CAA School Safety Patrol program.
 There are approximately 4,700 patrollers active in 70 communities involving approximately 161 schools province-wide.

 Would you like to start up a CAA School Safety Patrol in your school?
 Register Today

 Like and follow the CAA School Safety Patrol Facebook page to stay up to date on all Patroller, and School Zone Safety news and events.